rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 | x << \\( 5 \\) | \\( \textbf{00000}001 \\) | \\( 001\textit{00000} \\)
 | x << \\( 6 \\) | \\( \textbf{000000}01 \\) | \\( 01\textit{000000} \\)

 So now that we have created all the bit sequences for the work schedules with a single day, we can unite them to create some work schedules for our workers.
-Take Bob and Alice, for example.
-They just returned from vacation and must choose the days they're going to work this week.
-Fortunately, the company they work for is highly flexible about work schedules, which is great, isn't it?
+For example, let us take Bob and Alice.
+They have just returned from vacation and need to select the days they will work this week.
+Fortunately, the company they work for is very flexible about the days they work, which is great, right?
 So Bob decides to work four days this week: *Sunday*, *Tuesday*, *Friday*, and *Saturday*.
-And Alice decides to begin with a three-day work schedule: *Tuesday*, *Tuesday*, and *Saturday*.
-Both workers can have theirs work schedules represented as a set:
+And Alice decides to start with a three-day work schedule:
+*Tuesday*, *Tuesday*, and *Saturday*.
+Both workers can have their work schedules represented as a set:

 \\[ \begin{align*} \text{Bob} &= \\\{ \text{sun} \\\} \cup \\\{ \text{thu} \\\}
 \cup \\\{ \text{fri} \\\} \cup \\\{ \text{sat} \\\} \newline \text{Alice} &= \\\{